dfkaye/dfkaye-blog/content/posts/custom-attributes-are-fast-good-and-cheap.md

 <button next>
 ```

-Style it with very base CSS:
+Style it with very base CSS (shaping rules omitted for brevity):

 ```css
 [signal] {